-For the purpose of schemes of generalised tariff preferences of the European Union,

-Norway, Switzerland and Turkey (2)
+For the purpose of schemes of generalised tariff preferences of the European Union, Norway, Switzerland and Turkey (3)

 1. Exporter's name, full address and country.
-EORI or TIN (3) 2.
+EORI or TIN (4) 2.
 Contact details including telephone and fax number as well as e-mail address where available 3.
 Specify whether the main activity is producing or trading.
-5. Specify whether the main activity is producing of trading.
 4. Indicative description of goods which qualify for preferential treatment, including indicative list of harmonised System headings (or chapters where goods traded fall withing more than 20 Harmonised System headings).
-5. Undertakinga ta ha giyan hu an avnortar 5.
-Undertakings to be given by an exporter The undersigned hereby: Declares that the above details are correct. - Declares that the above details are correct. - Certifies that no previous registration has been revoked, conversely, certifies that the situation which led to any such revocation has been remedied. the situation which led to any such revocation has been remedied. - Undertakes to make out statements on origin only for goods which qualify for I condentates to make out statements on origin only for goods which quality for preferential treatment and comply with the origin rules specified for those goods in preferential treatment and comply with the origin rules specified for those goods in the Generalised System of Preferences. preferential treatment and comply with the origin rules specified for those goods in the Generalised System of Preferences. the Generalised System of Preferences. the Generalised System of Preferences.
-Undertakes to maintain appropriate commercial accounting records for the Generalised System of Preferences. the Generalised System of Preferences.
-Undertakes to maintain appropriate commercial accounting records for production/supply of goods qualifying for preferential treatment and to keep them the Generalised System of Preferences.
-Undertakes to maintain appropriate commercial accounting records for production/supply of goods qualifying for preferential treatment and to keep them for at least three years from the end of the calendar year in which the statement on the Generalised System of Preferences.
-Undertakes to maintain appropriate commercial accounting records for production/supply of goods qualifying for preferential treatment and to keep them for at least three years from the end of the calendar year in which the statement on the Generalised System of Preferences.
-Undertakes to maintain appropriate commercial accounting records for production/supply of goods qualifying for preferential treatment and to keep them for at least three years from the end of the calendar year in which the statement on origin was made out. the Generalised System of Preferences.
+5. Undertakings to be given by an exporter The undersigned hereby: - Declares that the above details are correct.
+Certifies that no previous registration has been revoked, conversely, certifies that the situation which led to any such revocation has been remedied.
+Undertakes to make out statements on origin only for goods which qualify for preferential treatment and comply with the origin rules specified for those goods in the Generalised System of Preferences.
 Undertakes to maintain appropriate commercial accounting records for production/supply of goods qualifying for preferential treatment and to keep them for at least three years from the end of the calendar year in which the statement on origin was made out.